Advertiser Disclosure

 How To Reduce Your APR

-If you already have a credit card with an issuer and you’re hoping to get them to lower your existing APR, you can do a few things to renegotiate a lower rate.
-Reach out to your credit card issuer directly and ask if they’d be willing to negotiate a lower APR.
-Here’s some information to have on hand:
+If you already have a credit card with an issuer and hope to get them to lower your existing APR, you can do a few things to renegotiate a lower rate.
+Contact your credit card issuer directly and ask if they’d be willing to negotiate a lower APR.

-• Show a Positive Payment History — Point out your track record of making on-time payments.
-Lenders are more likely to give you a lower APR (in addition to other benefits, like a bigger credit limit) if you’re a trustworthy borrower.
+• Show a positive payment history: Point out your track record of making on-time payments.
+If you’re a trustworthy borrower, lenders are more likely to give you a lower APR (in addition to other benefits, like a bigger credit limit).

-• Show a Change in Credit Score — Maybe you started with good credit but now have excellent credit.
-This is definitely a reason for an issuer to offer you a lower rate.
-Just be aware that to confirm your higher credit score, the issuer may need to run a credit check on you again!
+• Show a change in credit score: Maybe you started with good credit but now have excellent credit.
+This is a reason for an issuer to offer you a lower rate.
+Just be aware that, to confirm your higher credit score, the issuer may need to run a credit check on you again!

 If you’re in the market for a new credit card, the best thing you can do is ensure your credit score is as high as possible.
 To do this, be sure to:

-• Keep Debt Balances Low —Issuers want to know that you’re not over-extending yourself.
-Lenders look at the amount of credit you’re using compared to how much credit you’ve been given (also known as your credit utilization).
-Typically, the lower, the better, but try to keep it below 30%.
+• Keep debt balances low: Issuers want to know that you’re not overextending yourself.
+Lenders look at the amount of credit you’re using and compare it to how much credit you’ve been given (also known as your credit utilization).
+Typically, lower is better, but in general, keep it below 30%.

 Final Thoughts

 A great deal goes into deciding your personal credit card interest rate, from your credit score to the type of APR applied to the type of credit card you want.
-Understand the nuances of credit card interest before jumping into the first offer that arrives in your mailbox.
-Otherwise, you could be in for a rude awakening when your introductory rate expires, and suddenly, you owe 29.99% on that late payment.
+Understand the nuances of credit card interest before jumping into the first offer in your mailbox.
+Otherwise, you could be in for a rude awakening when your introductory rate expires and you suddenly owe 29.99% on that late payment.

-If your card has a higher-than-expected interest rate, try to negotiate a lower rate with your issuer.
-It’s also important to be aware of other APRs in case you need a balance transfer, miss a payment, or take advantage of an introductory offer on your card.
+If your card’s interest rate is higher than expected, try to negotiate a lower rate with your issuer.
+It’s also important to be aware of other APRs if you need to transfer a balance, miss a payment, or take advantage of an introductory offer on your card.

 References